 TerraPower is leading the way in bringing the next generation of nuclear energy to market.

-The Natrium technology is built for the 21st century grid and is one of the fastest and lowest-cost paths to advanced clean energy that the world needs.
+The Natrium plant is built for the 21st century grid and is one of the fastest and lowest-cost paths to advanced clean energy that the world needs.

-The Natrium technology — a 345-megawatt sodium fast reactor coupled with a molten salt-based integrated energy storage system — provides clean, flexible energy and stability for the grid.
+The Natrium plant — a 345-megawatt sodium fast reactor coupled with a molten salt-based integrated energy storage system — provides clean, flexible energy and stability for the grid.

 Bechtel’s Contribution